Education Research Current Organisation and Cooperation NL

 • VU Amsterdam advisory group on knowledge security

-The group can provide help with the more restrictive matters in the VU Amsterdam knowledge security framework (see documents) and provide assistance in answering questions or suggesting ideas to tackle dilemmas.
-The advisory group is happy to provide input and ideas.
+The advisory group provides advice when the contact person or the board of a faculty or service requests this.
+This request for advice follows after completing and discussing the extensive questionnaire.
 If necessary, the advisory group will request information (non-public) via the National Contact Point for Knowledge Security.
 The National Contact Point for Knowledge Security provides help to knowledge institutes with questions about opportunities, risks and practical matters relating to international collaboration.
 One such example concerns the weighing up of opportunities against security and other risks in the context of an international collaboration.
-VU Amsterdam can contact the Contact Point with questions or help in making decisions.

 Please note: are you planning to submit a question to the Contact Point for Knowledge Security?
 You should always do so in coordination with the VU Amsterdam advisory group on knowledge security.